SnehaaRawat/student-management-system/README.md

 student).

 ## Live Demo

 - Frontend: https://campuscore-portal.netlify.app
 - Backend admin: https://student-management-system-dcuy.onrender.com/admin/
-- Demo login: admin / admin123
+- Demo login: `admin` / `admin123`

+> Note: the backend is hosted on Render's free tier, which spins down
+> after inactivity.
+The first request after a while can take ~50
+> seconds to wake up — this is expected, not a bug.

 ## Features